Content Marketing Attribution

 Blog Posts That Drive revenue

 The dashboard above shows that the content marketing guide has been the most revenue-generating content.
 That gives you information about your user profile.
 For example, most users who make purchases are interested in content marketing.
 So content marketers are a profitable user segment.
+You can even leverage reports and funnels to identify users’ content consumption habits and segment your users based on behavior.

 Content Activation Rate